SofiaHilma/Traffic_flow_simulation/README.md

 ## Installation
-To install the necessary packages, run the command `pip install -r requirements.txt`
+To install the necessary packages, run the command/ `pip install -r requirements.txt`